 6. Is capable of self-discipline

-Even when learning is enjoyable (which, for the successful self-directed learner, it usually is), it often requires discipline.
+Even when learning is enjoyable (which, for successful self-directed learning, it usually is), it often requires discipline.
 The self-directed learner knows (or learns!) how to develop and maintain discipline.

 7. Has a high degree of curiosity

 Successful self-directed learners have a high propensity for asking why – and lots of other questions.